anna-hope/morphology/README.md

 The algorithm does so by building up a Patricia trie from the corpus, and then selects every non-terminal chunk within the trie as a constituent morpheme.
-Prefixes shorter than the given length (usually 4 or 5) are considered, and are not segmented.
+Prefixes shorter than the given length (usually 4 or 5) are considered stems, and are not segmented.

 The core of the algorithm was proposed by Zellig Harris, and subsequently adapted